The Importance of Wetland Habitats

 Over the next 36 years, more and more regulations were put into place to help safeguard the environment, but despite this effort, wetlands were still regarded as mostly useless until the 1970s with the passing and updating of several pieces of legislation including the Environmental Protection Act of 1970 and the Clean Water Act.
 At this point, what constitutes a “wetland” for protection purposes was finally defined.
 In the years that followed, the value of wetlands became better understood by the general public.
 Currently, wetlands are prohibited from being converted or drained unless they are compensated for by producing a new wetland nearby.
 Although a step forward for sure, we are still losing approximately 60,000 acres of wetland per year in the United States.
 More work and legislation will need to happen before the future of our nation’s wetlands can be seen as secure.
 Modern naturalists are still working to study and preserve our wetlands for future generations and by saving areas like the Dill Sanctuary, we can help guarantee that wetlands persist and the organisms that call them home can thrive.

-Curator of Natural History
+by Matthew Gibson, Curator of Natural History